The OpenVRInput plugin / module customizes the action manifest to allow skeletal actions and add missing keys.

 This will cause it to no longer compile against my primary plugin and to act standalone.
 You will also want to remove the reference to it in the OpenInputPlugin.uplugin file.

-Alter your DefaultEngine.ini file to include this:
+Alter your DefaultEngine.ini file to include these two lines

 The skeletal action names used are below (auto set if the skeletal action name is blank):